Man arrested following death of ice hockey player Adam Johnson won't face charges

 The native of Hibbing, Minnesota, was pronounced dead at a nearby hospital.
 The death of the 29-year-old former Pittsburgh Penguins player sparked debate across the sport about improving safety for players.

-Petgrave, a 32-year-old Canadian, had support from some of Johnson’s teammates.
+Petgrave, a 33-year-old Canadian, had support from some of Johnson’s teammates.
 Victor Björkung had told a Swedish newspaper there “isn’t a chance that it’s deliberate.”
 Björkung had played the pass to Johnson and said he was traumatized by what he saw.
-He left the team as a result.

 Johnson was living with fiancée Ryan Wolfe and studying at Loughborough Business School.